 Applicants can have a B.S. in any one of the following fields: Electrical Engineering, Computer Engineering, Computer Science or a degree in any engineering field or Quantitative Science.
 Depending on previous background, a set of prerequisites might have to be satisfied before the student starts the graduate program in CSE.
 A student can complete the degree on a full or part time basis and has the option of doing a thesis or not.
 To get a description of the CSE Program Requirements click here.

-Detailed information on the application process can be obtained from the web at
+Detailed information on the application process can be found in the Application Procedures section of the website.

-Prospective students can get academic advising from Dr. Zhu Han ( zhan2 [at] central [dot] uh [dot] edu ) by making an appointment.
+Prospective students can get academic advising from zhan2 [at] central [dot] uh [dot] edu (Dr. Zhu Han) by making an appointment or contact the Graduate Admissions Advisor at ece_grad_admit [at] uh [dot] edu.